rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ## Cloning vs. copying

-The `copy` keyword is being removed in favor of traits, continuing a trend of moving language features into libraries.
+The `copy` keyword is being removed in favor of traits.
 Explicit copying is now performed with the `clone` method of the `Clone` trait, which can automatically be derived with `#[deriving(Clone)]`. `Clone` is part of the Rust prelude so is always in scope.

 ```
 #[deriving(Clone)]